 Of course, being a fiber fan, most of my projects so far have been centered around yarn accessories.
 I could see how this tool would be useful if a craft vendor wanted to add more items to their shop.
 I’ve only just touched the surface of the possible projects.

 For my very first engraving experience, I used a leather-bound notebook my husband brought home from work.
-It had a sporting company logo on it and was leftover from an event, so a great project to try out.
-I put my logo on the back and was instantly impressed.
-I’m thinking personalized leather-bound notebooks might be on the list of gift-giving in the future.
+It had a sporting company logo on it and was leftover from an event, so a great project for a test run.
+After engraving my logo on the back and was instantly impressed.
+I think personalized leather-bound notebooks might be on the list of gift-giving in the future.

 Crafting up some fun.

 Once I got the hang of working on leather, I decided to make a few items for myself.
-I’ve adored the custom leather tags I’ve seen crocheters and knitters put on their finished items.
-So a engraved a couple of those and I’m so excited to make more whenever I want.
+I’ve adored the custom leather tags I’ve seen crocheters and knitters put on their finished pieces.
+So a engraved a couple of those, and I’m so excited to make more whenever I want.

-Next, I knew I wanted fun stitch markers.
+Next, I knew I wanted to use the laser engraver for some fun stitch markers.
 These were super simple and easy to do.
-I purchased a bag of scrap leather and colorful markers on amazon, along with a leather hole punch.
-After printing an image on the scraps of leather I simply cut out the squares, punches a hole, and placed the stitch marker.
-These can be used for both knitting or crochet.
+I purchased a bag of scrap leather and colorful stitch markers on amazon, along with a leather hole punch.
+After printing an image on the scraps of leather, I simply cut out the squares, punches a hole, and placed the stitch marker.
+The stitch markers will work for both knitting or crochet.

 The hardest part is deciding what image you want to engrave with lots of options of themes.
-The machine doesn’t have a large built-in library of images, but that’s not needed with many free or paid images on the web.
-They can’t be too high in detail in order for the computer program to read them.
+The machine doesn’t have an extensive built-in library of images, but not to worry with many free or paid images on the web.
+They can’t be too high in detail for the computer program to read them.

 Plus, I’m going to label all of my children’s items so they are easy to identify in the lost and found lol.

 Where Can I Purchase These Items?